life-itself/community/content/tao/onboarding.md

 We recommend you look at the reading below as part of your onboarding:

+* [📺 What is Life Itself up to?
+(June 2020)](https://drive.google.com/file/d/1VPOLs_IsXqAHC_wPJQvmnCw_1EX_02gv/view?usp=drive_link) - plus [full transcript if you prefer reading](https://docs.google.com/document/d/19ANLS1iYIU4NoecNAh0QQ8twH9EX-P7WDO1HWRwlKuk/edit).
+Part I is about integrity and other core values, part II is about Life Itself's theory of change.
 * Read the [[culture]] page for an introduction to the principles behind Life Itself.
-* You can also have a quick look around https://lifeitself.us/.
+* You can also have a quick look around https://lifeitself.org/.

 ## Getting Help and Finding Stuff